Bug report #13203

 Please explain and/or add comments to documentation - aspecially in the shapefile part as mentioned above, I know there is a really short description in options part but this doesn't really help if someone does not expect such a behaviour.
 It still seems to be a bug to me (according to what a user expects), although I am pretty sure this option was not set to true just by accident.
 But I do not understand why it was.
 In QGIS 1.9 this option was originally set to false which makes more sense to me.

-#4 Updated by Adrian Klink about 9 years ago
+#4 Updated by Adrian Klink over 9 years ago

 Well, after more investigating into the issue, I found the following discussion going back to QGIS 1.8, why this was changed #6500